-Northern lights Tofino tonight
+Northern lights in Tofino tonight

 7-day outlook for Tofino